<img height="1" width="1" src="https://www.facebook.com/tr?id=632771302280516&amp;ev=PageView%20&amp;noscript=1">

 How to Get a Certificate of Good Standing in Delaware With Filings Pending

-The good news (in most cases) is that if you urgently need the Certificate of Good Standing, there is an option to expedite the review and approval of the pending filing at an additional cost.
-Delaware offers five tiers of expedite fees as noted below ranging from $50 to $1,500:
+The good news (in most cases) is that if you urgently need a Certificate of Good Standing, there is an option to expedite the review and approval of the pending filing at an additional cost.
+Delaware offers 5 tiers of expedite fees as noted below, ranging from $50 to $1,500:

 Learning the Hard Way

-We recently worked with a client that had requested a Certificate of Good Standing on a same-day basis to support a closing scheduled for the next day.
+We recently worked with a client that had requested a same-day Delaware Certificate of Good Standing to support a closing scheduled for the next day.
 We were unable to obtain it due to a block on any documents being released for the corporation in question, pending review of a Certificate of Validation that was submitted one month prior to our Certificate of Good Standing request.
 Unfortunately for the client, this block in obtaining the Certificate of Good Standing caused a delay in their transaction.

-While the number of Certificates of Validation filed is small compared to other types of certificates (amendments, mergers, conversions as mentioned above), it is worth pausing to double-check whether there are pending filings, franchise taxes or annual reports owed by an entity that may cause a delay in obtaining a Certificate of Good Standing from Delaware — especially when maneuvering around tight deadlines.
+While the number of Certificates of Validation filed is small compared to other types of certificates (amendments, mergers, conversions as mentioned above), it is worth pausing to double-check whether there are pending filings, franchise taxes or annual reports owed by an entity that may cause a delay in obtaining a State of Delaware Certificate of Good Standing, especially when maneuvering around tight deadlines.

 This content is provided for informational purposes only and should not be considered, or relied upon, as legal advice.